 Going in with a plan is a good idea, but a good drafter has their finger on the pulse enough to read the draft and act accordingly.
 A prime example of a scenario that causes panic is when a 'ruck run' occurs.
-Even if you wanted to lock in a big man early, if the premiums are off the table you need to look for opportunity to attack elsewhere because realistically you can throw a blanket over most of the ruckmen outside the top five, and serviceable replacements will be available for selection much later.
+Even if you wanted to lock in a big man early, if the premiums are off the table you need to look for opportunity to attack elsewhere because realistically you can throw a blanket over most of the ruckmen outside the top few, and serviceable replacements will be available for selection much later.
 Crisis creates opportunity, remember this when your plans take a detour.

 Don't snooze after the draft is complete

 Hopefully you have nailed a ripping initial squad, but even if that's not the case, the season is long with lots of up and downs for everyone.
 Stay active at the trade table, make offers, listen to offers, make counter-offers, all while keeping a close eye on the waiver wire, especially early on when it becomes apparent that there are a number of hidden stars left sitting there without a good home.
 Pounce on them as they can win you the flag.
-A prime example of a waiver wire hero in our league last year was Hawk Ricky Henderson.

 Whether you have played Draft before or you are a first-timer, be the person to set up a league and get your friends involved.
 If you have trouble filling it up, there are always people in the Fantasy community on Twitter and Facebook looking to join leagues so you shouldn't have any trouble.
 Enjoy!